lassesoeg/BIO302lasse/README.md

 # BIO302lasse
 tips to organizing research

 name?
+Margit

 What kind of scientist do you tell people yo are at dinner parties?
+Biolog

-Favourite ice cream flavour?
+Favourite ice cream flavour? cookie dough

 McDonalds or Burger King?
+ESSO ;)